d3x0r/SACK/README.md

 # System Abstraction Component Kit

 This is generally a large collection of tiny things.
 It compiles for C/C++.
+It is a library, with some support/utility programs; that is the core; there are several more standalone sort of applications included.
 It provides abstractions between Windows and Posix and even various flavors of posix, such as Linux, Android, MAC, et al.
-It's SDL (sort of), it's GTK (sorta), it's STL (stacks, lists, queue, constainers, generics, ...), it can rely on almost none of the C library even.
+It's SDL (sort of), It's busybox, but not really.  it's GTK (sorta), it's STL (stacks, lists, queue, constainers, generics, ...), it can rely on almost none of the C library even.

 ### Where Did it Come from/Why Does it Exist?